Emik03/KeepCoding/README.md

 6. Press the key combination **CTRL+SHIFT+B**, or alternatively go to the dropdown located at the top named "Build" and press "Build Solution".
 Assuming no build errors occur, you can go back to Unity, which will start reloading.

+### Credit
+---

+While this project initally started before its release, I do have to credit [Qkrisi's module utility](https://github.com/Qkrisi/ktane-module-utils) for inspiring me to improve on the design of this library by seeing someone else's implementation of an abstract Keep Talking and Nobody Explodes module class file.

 ### License
 ---